-To protect the bottom of the tent, lay down a groundcloth or footprint.
+To protect the tent’s bottom, lay down a ground cloth or footprint.
 Make sure to place the shiny side up.
 The shiny side protects the waterproof coating.

 Step 2: Place Body of Tent on Top of Footprint

-Lay the tent body over the footprint.
-Some tents may have color-coded nylon tabs at the corner.
+Lay the tent’s body over the footprint.
+Some may have color-coded nylon tabs at the corner.
 Be sure to match them to the tab on the footprint.

 Step 3: Assemble the Poles

 Carefully assemble the poles.
 Make sure that each pole is securely placed in the next before moving on.
 After assembling the poles, match them up to the grommets on the tent body and footprint.
 Some tents use color-coding on the poles to make this process simpler.

 Step 4: Attach Tent Body to the Poles

 Once the poles are attached the grommets, attach the tent’s body to the poles.
 The majority of tents will attach to the poles with plastic clips.

 Step 5: Lay The Rainfly